ashak-odree/Bracu_course_resource/README.md

 # BRAC University

 This repository contains the detailed resources and assignments for each semester of our Computer Science and Engineering program.

+Courses that have projects that can be located by searching my repository using the course code(e.g., CSE110).

 ---